Michael T. Reynolds

 Mr. Reynolds’ law practice has included assessment complaints to the Assessors and the Boards of Review for Cook County and its collar counties, and appeals to the Illinois Property Tax Appeal Board, as well as real estate Tax Objection lawsuits and actions in Administrative Review before the Circuit Court of Cook County.
 Michael has also argued cases before the Illinois Appellate Court and the Illinois Supreme Court.
 In one of his cases before the Illinois Supreme Court, Chicago Patrolmen’s Association, et al, v.
 Illinois Department of Revenue, Michael served as lead counsel for the appellees, a 501(c)(3) charitable organization and a 501(c)(5) fraternal organization, successfully arguing in favor of a precedent-setting partial tax exemption for a museum property located in Chicago.

-Rieff Schramm Kanter & Guttman serves clients nationwide and throughout Canada.
+Rieff Schramm Kanter & Guttman serves clients with properties in Chicago and throughout Illinois.